sourcefuse/terraform-aws-arc-eks-saas/README.md

 > **_NOTE:_** All authentication password will be saved in SSM Paramater store.

 After Creating record in the Route53, you can access the control plane application using `{domain-name}` URL (eg. if your domain name is xyz.com then control plane will be accessible on xyz.com).
 Tenant onboarding can be done using the URL `{domain-name}/tenant/signup`.
-Once the tenant will be onboarded successfully then you can access the tenant application plane on URL `{tenant-key}.{domain-name}`
+Once the tenant will be onboarded successfully then you can access the tenant application plane on URL `{tenant-key}.{domain-name}`.

 ## Authors